Skip to main content

 #

-⚡ Transient
+🔀 Transient

-Declared as: description (size, format)
+Declared as: descriptor (size, format, usage flags)

-GPU memory: allocated and aliased at compile
+GPU memory: allocated at compile, freed at frame end

-Aliasable: Yes — non-overlapping lifetimes share physical memory
+Aliasable: Yes.
+Non-overlapping lifetimes share physical memory.

 Examples: GBuffer MRTs, SSAO scratch, bloom scratch

-📌 Imported
+📌 Imported (external)

-Declared as: existing GPU handle
+Declared as: existing GPU handle registered into the graph

-Aliasable: No — lifetime extends beyond the frame
+Aliasable: No. Lifetime extends beyond the frame.

 Examples: backbuffer, TAA history, shadow atlas, blue noise LUT